baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 Unused in the redirect flow but must be set to an Engage whitelisted domain for proper operation.

-Specifies the page to be redirected to after signing in.

 ### Interacting with the Widget from the iOS Host App

 The UIWebView message `+(NSString *)stringByEvaluatingJavaScriptFromString:(NSString *) jsString`